 When you are served with a warrant, review it carefully and make sure the following information is clearly visible:

-- specific premises;
+- specific premises

 - date and time that police are permitted to enter your premises

-- specific items that are searched for
+- specific items for which police are searching

 - alleged offence being investigated